backstage/mkdocs-techdocs-core/README.md

   - extra: Extra is just like Python Markdown's Extra package except it uses PyMdown Extensions to substitute similar extensions.
   - tabbed: Tabbed allows for tabbed Markdown content.
   - tasklist: Tasklist allows inserting lists with check boxes.
   - tilde: Tilde is syntactically built around the ~ character.
-It adds support for inserting subscripts and adds an easy way to place text in a <*del*> tag.
+It adds support for inserting subscripts and adds an easy way to place text in a <_del_> tag.
 - [markdown_inline_graphviz](https://pypi.org/project/markdown-inline-graphviz/): A Python Markdown extension replaces inline Graphviz definitions with inline SVGs or PNGs.
-Activate the inline_graphviz extension.
-For example, with Mkdocs, you add a stanza to mkdocs.yml:

-  markdown_extensions:
-      inline_graphviz
+  Activate the inline_graphviz extension using the [usage instructions](https://github.com/sprin/markdown-inline-graphviz#usage).

 - [plantuml_markdown](https://pypi.org/project/plantuml-markdown/): This plugin implements a block extension which can be used to specify a PlantUML diagram which will be converted into an image and inserted in the document.